scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

 ### Find out more

 You can find more information about extension methods on [the dedicated documentation page](http://dotty.epfl.ch/docs/reference/contextual/extension-methods.html).
-I also suggest that you read how they complement another new Scala 3 feature: [opaque types](https://dotty.epfl.ch/docs/reference/other-new-features/opaques.html).
+We also suggest that you read how they complement another new Scala 3 feature: [opaque types](https://dotty.epfl.ch/docs/reference/other-new-features/opaques.html).
 Later in this post we will see how they simplify a very common pattern: typeclasses.

 ## Avoiding repetition with contextual parameters